-The signature lab assignment for this course is the 'Pressure Lab'.
+The signature lab assignment is the 'Boiling Beets Lab'.
 Students follow experimental procedures, collect data, and analyze data to compare their results to accepted physical principles.
-For the lab, students measure atmospheric pressure, which is compared to accepted values, and pressures at various depths.
-They analyze their data to calculate the density of an unknown material using the physical principle of gauge pressure.
+For the lab, students collect calorimeter data to calculate the specific heat of an unknown material.
+The material is determined by comparing the determined specific heat to accepted values.
+Also, students experimentally determine the latent heat of water and compare it to the accepted value based on physical principles.